Diversity, Equity and Inclusion

 Learn more about DEI at the UNC School of Medicine >

-Please contact Assistant Professor Dr. Angela Wabulya, the Department of Neurology’s DEI liaison, for more information about our efforts.
+Please contact Associate Professor Dr. Angela Wabulya, the Department of Neurology’s DEI liaison, for more information about our efforts.

 UNC Neurology faculty and staff may submit questions, comments and concerns regarding DEI-related topics through the department portal.